In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 Much of that water comes from one source: the Illinois River.

-The river is so critical to the life and the economy of this part of the state, that Oklahoma designated it one of six "scenic rivers" worthy of special protections.
+The river is so critical to the life and the economy of this part of the state that Oklahoma designated it one of six "scenic rivers" worthy of special protections.

 Decades ago, Oklahoma's stretch of Illinois River and the lakes the river feeds were known for their pristine beauty.

-"I know enough people that have told stories about [how] they could stand in the water up to their stomach and look and see they can see their feet clearly," says Denise Deason-Toyne of the environmental non-profit Save The Illinois River.
+"I know enough people that have told stories about [how] they could stand in the water up to their stomach and look and see they can see their feet clearly," says Denise Deason-Toyne of the environmental nonprofit Save The Illinois River.
 "And just imagine how beautiful that would be."

 That is no longer the case, and it has not been for decades.
-Now, the river is often green and murky, and it has been plagued by algae blooms, which harm fish and other aquatic life, and can even be dangerous to humans.
+Now, the river is often green and murky, and it has been plagued by algae blooms, which harm fish and other aquatic life and can even be dangerous to humans.

-The slimy algae can also just look ugly, and impair a landscape that trades on its beauty.
+The slimy algae can also just look ugly and impair a landscape that trades on its beauty.
 Deason-Toyne refers to it as "horse snot algae."

 The sources of pollution